aaravmenon130/leetcode-dsa-daily/README.md

 Practising Leetcode daily.

-this readme consist of codes that i may forget later
+This readme consist of codes that i may forget later

-Questions that i would need practise
-Array 5
+1  Array 5